Japan travel tips for first time visitors

 Now, keep in mind, we were traveling with 2 young boys, so it’s important that our seats are side by side.
 If you’re traveling solo or you don’t mind sitting alone, you likely won’t need reservations and you can wing it.
 That was not an option for us.

-6. Taxis are expensive – avoid them if you can
+6. Taxis are expensive.
+Avoid if you can.

 The distance from the airport to hotel is 25 km and it takes about 30 minutes.